Your baby is now officially an embryo and is about the size of a poppy seed.

 Partners and families

 Don’t forget to pack yourself a hospital bag.
 Fill it with items like a toothbrush, toothpaste, washing items, , camera/phone fully charged, magazines or books to read, or cards to play with your partner during labour.
 If staying overnight please bring suitable night attire and slippers and a change of clothing, remember it is very warm in hospital.
-Overnight stays are not possible at the moment due to the COVID-19 pandemic but will be updated when able due to the latest guidance.

 It’s a good idea to have your bag packed several weeks before the baby is due.
 Remember to add some food for you, to help keep you going.
 Most of the hospitals have canteens but they are not open 24 hours a day.
-You can also add a few surprises to put the bag: you could pack some treats for your partner – consider massage oil, toiletries or new slippers to wear in the hospital.
+You can also add a few surprises to put in the bag: you could pack some treats for your partner – consider massage oil, toiletries or new slippers to wear in the hospital.
 (Chocolate never hurts either.)

-Car parking arrangements are often costly or difficult to find a space at peak times.
-Make sure you have some change in the car ready though at North Lincolnshire hospitals the machines do take cards.
-You may also want to consider asking someone to drop you off to reduce the stress of looking for a space and getting your partner to the ward accompanied.
 At the Hull hospital site there is an opportunity to buy a monthly pass that allows unlimited parking for the full month.
 This can be an option if you are making several visits prior to the birth.
 This is available from the main hospital tower block, general office on the 2nd floor.
 The car park next to the Eye Hospital in Hull (not managed by the hospital) also has one machine that accepts card payments.
-York hospital accepts card payments and you pay on exit of the multi storey car park.
-When leaving following the birth of your baby your ticket will be validated and no charge made on this occasion only.
-This does not apply for ante natal and post natal appointments, discuss this with your midwife

 You may as a birth partner want to do this.
 If all is well after the birth the midwife will clamp the cord and show you where to cut.
 This can be a nice thing to do if you wish or it maybe something you have not considered or do not want to do.
 There is no pressure for this decision it is a very personal thing that you and your partner may wish to discuss this prior to the birth.